Lyn Paul website logo. Lyn Paul website banner.

 Four men - Michael Hickey, Vincent Hickey, Patrick Molloy and James Robinson - are found guilty on 9th November of murdering Carl Bridgewater, a 13-year-old paperboy who had disturbed a burglary.
 The convictions are quashed 18 years later.

-On Tuesday, 13th November The Times newspaper re-appears on news-stands after a year of strikes have prevented it from being published.
+On Tuesday, 13th November The Times newspaper re-appears on news-stands after a year of strikes had prevented it from being published.

-Anthony Blunt, the art adviser to the Queen, is named by the Prime Minister as the "fourth man" in the Burgess, Maclean and Philby spy ring.
+On Thursday, 15th November the British Prime Minister Margaret Thatcher names Anthony Blunt, the art adviser to Queen Elizabeth II, as the "fourth man" in the Burgess, Maclean and Philby spy ring.

 Dec

-11 people are killed and 28 injured as fans stampede their way into a concert by The Who in Cincinnati.
+11 people are killed and 23 injured on 3rd December as fans stampede their way into a concert by The Who at Riverfront Coliseum in Cincinnati.

 On Thursday, 20th December the UK government publishes the Housing Bill, which will give Council tenants the right to buy their homes.